Blind cleric behind 1990s terror plots dies in US prison

 Abdel-Rahman’s activities pre-dated Osama bin Laden’s formation of al-Qaida in the late 1990s.
 But he was an influential figure in the generation of Islamic extremists that emerged from Egypt in recent decades.

-He shared an ideology with another prominent group at the time, Islamic Jihad, that rejected the governments of Egypt and other Arab countries as infidels that must be brought down by force.
+He shared an ideology with another prominent group at the time, Islamic Jihad, that rejected the governments of Egypt and other Arab countries as infidels that must be overthrown by force.

 Throughout his militant activities, however, Abdel-Rahman was faced by rejection by some fundamentalists, who argued that Islamic law forbids a blind man from being a commander.